International Practice Section

 The International Practice Section was founded in 1984.
 This section has a broad focus that includes not only the study of current developments in the field of international law, but also immigration law, international transactional work, and international litigation or arbitration.
 Members include individuals who have a wide variety of backgrounds and practices including full-time and part-time practitioners, government, business, foreign lawyers, academia, internationally-focused law students, and those simply intellectually interested.
 Member benefits include a quarterly e-newsletter, monthly mini-CLEs at no cost to members, and annual receptions for both foreign lawyers and law students.

-CLEs Over the years, the Section has put on many excellent full and half day CLEs.
-Currently, the Section hosts monthly mid-day CLEs.
-The speakers are excellent, the topics are lively, usually 1 CLE credit is approved and, best of all, it is free to Section members.
-Watch your e-mail for notification and sign up early, because space is limited.
-The Global Gavel E-Newsletter and Website Blog (www.globalgavelnews.org) Our big-picture goal with the online e-newsletter and website blog is to bring us together as a section and to provide another communication resource to help us build better practices and relationships.
-Don't forget to bookmark our section news website (a link to this site is located on this webpage) and visit it frequently for the latest section updates that take place in between the quarterly e-newsletter editions.
-Opportunities Got a job posting/work study position for a law student?
+Got a job posting/work study position for a law student?
 Want to hire a junior attorney for an entry-level associate position?
 Looking for a senior attorney with a book of business and partnership potential?
-Contact the editor-in-chief of The Global Gavel at email@example.com.
+Contact the editor-in-chief of The Global Gavel at firstname.lastname@example.org.
 (Note that the International Practice Section of the WSBA does not, in any manner whatsoever, make any representations or affirmations as to these individuals' credentials, abilities, or legal right to accept employment in the United States.)
-Committees:

-Section Members: To join the section list serve and for general section questions, please send your email address and Bar number to firstname.lastname@example.org.
-For more information and to get involved with the section, please contact the section chair, Jonathan Lloyd.
+Section Members: To join the section list serve and for general section questions, please send your email address and Bar number to email@example.com.
+For more information and to get involved with the section, please contact the section chair, Jim Clack.

 International Practice Section News